abilandz/PH8124/Lecture_6/Lecture_6.md

 ```
 and so on.

 But what if we want to parse the command output or the file content even more differentially?
-For instance, what if we want to extract programmatically from the output of **date** command only the minutes, and not the full timestamp '15:36:12' by specifying the 4th field?
+For instance, what if we want to extract programmatically from the output of **date** command only the seconds, and not the full timestamp '15:36:12' by specifying the 4th field?
 In order to achieve that, we need to change the field separator in **awk** to some non-default value.
 This is achieved by manipulating the **awk** built-in variable **FS**.
 To set the field separator variable **FS** to some non-default value,  we use schematically the following syntax:

 ```bash
 awk 'BEGIN {FS="some-new-single-character-field-separator"} ... '